Jules Haley – Counsellor and qualified online therapist, Walthamstow, East London, E17

 - To rectify any inaccurate or incomplete personal information.

 - To withdraw consent to me using your personal information.

 - To request your personal information be erased.
 Though I can decline if the information is needed for me to practice lawfully and competently

 - To receive the personal information which you previously provided, and the right to transfer that information to another party.

-For the purposes of the General Personal information Protection Regulations (GDPR) 2018, the personal information “controller” is Jules Haley – Jules Haley Counselling.
-If you have any other questions regarding how your therapy client personal information GDPR is processed and handled, please do not hesitate to discuss with me.
+For the purposes of the General Data Protection Regulation (GDPR) 2018, the personal information “controller” is Jules Haley – Jules Haley Counselling.
+If you have any other questions, please ask me.